Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 Simple, shady plants are kept to a minimum in the roof terrace below, so there’s space for all to roam.

-35. Got a basement level?
+35. Got a basement?
 Incorporate glass skylights in the flooring

 Glass panels built into the garden decking let in light to the basement below.
-A fire pit acts as the focal point in this garden, with lounge seating facing towards it.
+A fire pit acts as the focal point in this modern garden idea, with lounge seating facing towards it.
 This generously planted space provides a sense of nature and privacy in a busy district.
 Sleek light wells built into the wooden flooring channel extra daylight into the ground floor below.

 36. Built-in hot tubs

-Better still, use your garden decking to disguise built-in hot tubs.
+Better still, be inspired by this modern garden idea and use your decking to disguise built-in hot tubs.
 Just dig, plumb, then cover with a matching lid.

 Designed by LTD Architectural Design Studio, this decked patio of a home in New Zealand features built-in hot tubs, perfect for watching the sunset.
 Then when you're done, just put the wood 'lid' back over it and it transforms back into a smooth deck.